 Koicha: Thick tea

-For koicha to get its thickness it has to be made with a double dosage of high grade matcha powder.
-The thickness is often comparable to porridge and the taste can be a bit too strong for some.
+For koicha to get its thickness, it has to be made with a double dosage of high-grade matcha powder.
+The thickness is often comparable to porridge, and the taste can be a bit too strong for some.
 Koicha is only served at formal chaji ceremonies.
 It’s prepared in a bowl that gets passed from one guest to another as each one takes a sip.
-As each guest has taken a sip the bowl will be wiped clean to purify it.
-Also, each guest will have to know how to much to sip because the last person is expected to finish whatever matcha remains by the time it reaches him or her.
+As each guest has taken a sip, the bowl will be wiped clean to purify it.
+Also, each guest will have to know how much to sip because the last person is expected to finish whatever matcha remains by the time it reaches him or her.

-- Naming and seating: When attending a tea ceremony you are likely to be one of a number of guests and not all guests are equal as you will shortly see.
+Naming and seating: When attending a tea ceremony, you are likely to be one of several guests, and not all guests are equal, as you will shortly see.

-- How to receive and eat sweets: Japanese sweets are the first thing guests will be served with.
-What happens is that the host will place these sweets in front of the shokyaku (main guest), do a bow and then tell the guests that the sweets are for them.
-And as delicious as the look this doesn’t mean you can just tuck in.
-Instead, the shokyaku will with both hands move the bowl to his or her right.
+How to receive and eat sweets: Japanese sweets are the first thing guests will be served.
+What happens is that the host will place these sweets in front of the shokyaku (main guest), do a bow, and then tell the guests that the sweets are for them.
+And as delicious as they look, this doesn’t mean you can just tuck in.
+Instead, the shokyaku will, with both hands, move the bowl to his or her right.
 These can only be eaten once the host has warmed the tea bowl (chawan) with warm water.